 The Child Care Team is comprised of four units.
 Each unit has a Leading Child Care Officer and is supported by Residential Child Care Officers.
 The qualified and experienced team of staff set and monitor SPICE targets throughout each term aiming to strengthen specific areas of development .
 The areas of development we work with are Social, Physical, Intellectual, Communication and Emotional.

 The vast range of good quality activities that are on offer to the pupils are designed to include the promotion of the success of the SPICE targets.
 Each target is monitored on a daily basis and where possible an outcome recorded.
 The progress of these targets are reviewed within their Annual Review and six monthly IEP reviews.

 The residential aspect of the school offers a care package that promotes independence and life skills that the pupils build on throughout their time at Brompton Hall leading to independent living.

 There are four units in school starting with :

 - Rosedale is a primary unit where the younger pupils reside.
 Play is the main focus within this unit developing the necessary Social, Physical, Intellectual, Communication and Emotional Skills they need in order to function within the classroom and socialise within their peer group.
 A highly supportive and nurturing environment meeting the emotional needs of such young pupils.

 - Langdale Unit is designed to meet the needs of pupils aged 11/12/13yrs.
 Play still features widely within this unit but a more independent approach is taken in order to encourage the beginnings of an independent young person.

-- Glaisdale Unit is where the pupils grow in to young adults.
-Responsibility, maturity and individuality is developed within this unit.
+- Bransdale and Glaisdale Units are where the pupils grow in to young adults.
+Responsibility, maturity and individuality is developed within these units.
 The pupils are supported with work experience and college placements often meaning reduced boarding in year 11.

 The wraparound care package offers all pupils a keyworker and regular key working meetings.
 Along side this support the pupils are offered regular access to an Independent Advocacy Service.
 This service offers pupils the opportunity to speak with someone confidentially that is independent to the school.